cspades/predi-home/README.md

 ## Deliverables

-Code/programs and design architecture for Predi-Home, including supporting data processing and communication programs (in Python), the smart home controller in Scratch, and the training/deployment code for the neural net on AWS that operates as designed if connected to a computer running HomeI/O or a compatible control API for smart homes.
+Code/programs and design architecture for Predi-Home, including supporting control, data processing, and communication programs in Python, and the training/deployment code for the neural net on AWS that operates as designed if connected to a computer running HomeI/O or a compatible control API for smart homes.

 ## Future Work